Cham Wings Airlines

 Cham Wings Airlines (أجنحة الشام للطيران, previously known as Sham Wing Airlines) was a private Syrian airline, with its head office located in Damascus, Syria.
 The company slogan was Fly Beyond The Limits.

+Cham Wings Airline and its owner Issam Shammout were under US and European Union sanctions for alleged involvement in flying mercenaries to Libya, illegal migrants to Belarus, and transporting weapons and trafficking Captagon.
+After the fall of Assad regime, Shammout entered into a settlement with the new Syrian state by giving up his share of the company, paying $50 million, and transferring two A320s aircraft to state-owned Syrian Air in exchange for immunity from state prosecution.
+The airline remaining assets, including three remaining A320s, were purchased by a Syrian-Emirati joint venture on June 5 2025, which subsequently rebranded and launched a new airline, Fly Cham, following regulatory approval.

 History

 Cham Wings Airlines was established on 9 July 2006 as the first private airline in Syria by Syrian businessman Issam Shammout.
 The main hub for the airline is Damascus International Airport.
 The company officially obtained an Aircraft Operators Certificate (AOC) issued by the Syrian Civil Aviation Authority (SCAA) on 23 September 2007.

 Although the AOC comes second after the main national carrier of Syria, Syrian Air, the AOC authorised the company to operate non-scheduled charter flights only.
 The company leased one MD aircraft and commenced its first flight from Damascus to Baghdad International Airport on 3 March 2008.
 In 2008, a newcomer entered the market under the name Syrian Pearl Airlines which was owned by Cham Holding at 69% (Rami Makhlouf major shareholder), Syrianair at 25%, and Aqeeq Aviation/Aquila Holding 6%, (Aqeeq and Al Deshtei Kuwaiti).

 The partnership with Syrian Air gave Syrian Pearl the opportunity to operate scheduled flights, unlike Cham Wings which struggled in operating charter flights to destinations that Syrian Air hardly approves.
 Even though Syrian Pearl never started its operations, Cham Wings could not turn profitable operating only charter flights.
 The company ceased operations in 2012 following the unrest in Syria.